lmkr1409/CeleryWithDjango/README.md

 # CeleryWithDjango
-A tutorial for setup the asynchronous task in the django server using celery with redis as task manager
+A tutorial for setup the asynchronous task in the django server using celery with kafka as task manager

 First thing first, need to do the setup for the project.
 Below installations are required for setting up the project
 1. Python Environment
-2. redis
+2. Apache Kafka

 I am using Anaconda for setting up the project, install below packages to the anaconda environment.
 [Transport and Backend](https://docs.celeryproject.org/en/latest/getting-started/introduction.html#transports-and-backends) configurations for celery can be found here.
 ```